Updated on January 27th, 2021

 This type of inquiry is for when you are considering additional options relating to material or specifics about the job (see the next category below).
-The more the estimate separates costs out and presents optional considerations, the better for making the decisions you need to make.
+The more the estimate separates the specific costs out and presents optional considerations, the better it si for making the important and well-educated decisions that you will need to make.

 If the contractor’s rates are in fact negotiable, it would be based on your knowing what they are charging for exactly during the many steps it takes to complete a siding installation.